 If you notice that this is hard, just remind yourself - that's ok too!

-Our brains respond to physical touch and self-talk in the same way as when it comes from someone else.
+On other option is to capitalise on the fact that our brains respond to physical touch and self-talk in the same way as when it comes from someone else.
 It can soothe us quickly.
 Our brains are wired for social connection.